Opinions

 What those what-if ranked-choice election outcomes demonstrate is that absent aberrant circumstances such as those that determined the outcomes of the 2022 Alaska Senate and House elections, in a state whose electorate skews center-right to hard-right and in which Republicans outnumber Democrats by almost two to one, the ranked choice voting system benefits Republican candidates for statewide elective office and disadvantages Democratic candidates.

-Why the leaders of the Alaska Republican and Democratic parties all have reason for the opposite conclusion is a befuddlement that reconfirms the validity of the observation long ago of the Sage of Baltimore, H.L.
+Why the leaders of the Alaska Republican and Democratic parties all have reasoned their way to the opposite conclusion is a befuddlement that reconfirms the validity of the observation long ago of the Sage of Baltimore, H.L.
 Menken, that the “most common of all follies is to believe passionately in the palpably not true.”

 Donald Craig Mitchell is an Anchorage attorney, author of two books on the Alaska Native Claims Settlement Act and “Wampum: How Indian Tribes, the Mafia, and an Inattentive Congress Invented Indian Gaming and Created a $28 Billion Gambling Empire.”